payals/quick_n_dirty/deduping/README.md

-# quick_n_dirty
+# Deduping subdirectories and contents

- the script that does the following:
+ The script does the following:

  1. for subdirectories starting with specific url/text, gets oldest created directory
  2. copies the list of oldest unique subdirectories to new directory "<given_dest_path>/deduped_dirs"